Portfolio

 Contact

-The only social media I keep is Instagram, where I sometimes post extended documentation and works-in-progress, but not in anything close to an immediate or synchronous tempo: @danabuzzee.
+Currently, I am pretty bummed out on social media.
+I keep an Instagram, where I sometimes post extended documentation and works-in-progress, but not in anything close to an immediate or synchronous tempo: @danabuzzee.

 The best way to reach me is by email: dana.buzzee [at] gmail [dot] com.